The Blake School (Minneapolis): The Northrop Collegiate School

 In 1900, Zulema A. Ruble, a Smith College alumna, and Carrie Bartlett established Graham Hall, a private school for girls, in Minneapolis.
 In 1914, a group of Minneapolis leaders purchased Graham Hall and incorporated it as Northrop Collegiate School.
 In 1917, the school relocated within Minneapolis, with the site, now known as Northrop Campus, being the current home of the upper school campus.

 The Highcroft Country Day School

 In 1958, Sage Cowles, wife of John Cowles, Jr., along with two friends, established Highcroft Country Day School, a private, coeducational, nonsectarian K-9 school in Wayzata.
 Highcroft was designed to provide students in the far western suburbs (at the time) of the Twin Cities with an education near home.
-In 1960, the school building was constructed on land purchased and donated to the school, part of which was the former Highcroft estate in Wayzata, with the site, now known as Highcroft Campus, being the current home of the other lower school campus.
+In 1960, the school building was constructed on land purchased and donated to the school, part of which was the former Highcroft estate in Wayzata, the site, known as the Highcroft Campus, was home to one of Blake's two lower school buildings until 2023.
+Now all lower school students attend the Blake campus in Hopkins, Minnesota.

 Preservation and present

-In addition to retaining the original sites and all original buildings of the three schools as part of the campuses of The Blake School, the school also carries on other traditions, such as:
+In addition to retaining many of the original sites and all original buildings of Blake predecessor institutions, the school also carries on other traditions, such as: